Beliavsky/Fortran-code-on-GitHub/README.md

 [funx](https://github.com/tranqv/funx): Unix commands from Fortran via calls to C, by tranqv

+[Futilities: unsorted Fortran utility modules](https://github.com/eatdust/futilities): codes for multidimensional spline interpolation and integration, successive over-relaxation solution of partial differential equations, a First In First Out memory buffer, a basic Message Passing Interface (MPI) queue scheduler, shuffle array indices, flatten a multidimensional array into 1D and revert the operation, and other topics, by Chris Ringeval

 [Futility](https://github.com/CASL/Futility): utilities for definition of kinds for intrinsic numeric data types, a unit test harness, definitions for some basic extensions to the Fortran language, geometry definitions and intersection routines, file wrapper functions, parallel wrapper functions, math utilities, a lightweight profiling interface, and other miscellaneous routines, from CASL

 [futility](https://github.com/cmacmackin/futility): collection of modern Fortran utilities, including some numerical subroutines and a module for simplified input and output of arrays, by Chris MacMackin